dina-web-nrm/dina-collections/packages/docs/docs/development/ci.md

 ---
-id: pipeline
+id: ci
-title: CI and deployment pipeline
+title: Continuous integration
-sidebar_label: CI and deployment
+sidebar_label: Continuous integration
 ---

 We are working with continuous integration (CI) to test code changes.
 We deploy